Late to the party, global banks try to muscle into India's start-up boom

 To compete with local rivals like Avendus Capital and Kotak Mahindra Capital, foreign banks are now pitching for relatively small deals at start-ups, hopeful they will eventually lead to more lucrative work, banking sources said.

 Avendus, which focused on the tech sector before the deal momentum picked up, ranks fourth in the advisory league table for announced technology deals in India so far this year.
-That’s ahead of bigger global rivals including Credit Suisse, Bank of America Merrill Lynch and JPMorgan, according to Thomson Reuters data.
+That’s ahead of bigger global rivals including Credit Suisse CSGN.VX, Bank of America Merrill Lynch (BAC.N) and JPMorgan (JPM.N), according to Thomson Reuters data.

 “We first looked at the sector and said ‘okay the sector is going to be sizeable.
 Who are the leading companies in this?,'” said Aashish Bhinde, head of Avendus’s digital and technology practice.